 2) Click Go back.

-To allow specific sites to hotlink to your site, add their URLs in the URLs to allow access menu.
+To allow specific sites to hotlink to your site, add their URL in the URLs to allow access menu.

 To block direct access to files of specific types, add those file extensions to the Block direct access for the following extensions text box.